sevyharris/MonteCoffee/documentation/examples/acceleration.rst

 The convergence with respect to the TOF using the scaling based on the rate is presented in :numref:`figrate` for A,B: :math:`N_f` and C,D: :math:`N_s`.
 The TOF converges only for high :math:`N_f \geq 10^4`.
 Nevertheless a speed-up of the simulation is still observed.
-Investigating for this example also the effect of :math:`N_s` on the TOF, it can bee seen that the overall TOF for :math:`N_s \geq 100` is not effected by any of the chosen values.
+Investigating for this example also the effect of :math:`N_s` on the TOF, it can bee seen that the overall TOF for :math:`N_s \geq 100` is not affected by any of the chosen values.

 .. _figrate:
 .. figure:: ../images/rate_scaling.pdf